ledgerium-io/ledgeriumwiki/opencommunity/README.md

 * __Slack:__ Some committers and users are present on the channel [Ledgerium Slack](https://ledgerium.slack.com).
 If you are interested in joining the channel please contact via users@ledgerium.io
 * __Twitter:__ Follow us on Twitter at[@ledgerium](https://twitter.com/ledgerium?lang=en)
 * __Medium__: Follow us on [Medium](https://medium.com/ledgerium-io/) to get weekly updates and to read our technical blogs
-* __Technical Documentation:__ http://docs.ledgerium.io to know more technical aspects of our blockchain
+* __Technical Documentation:__ http://docs.ledgerium.io to know more technical aspects of our Ledgerium Blockchain

 ## Getting help